sjmack/18IHIW.T1D/README.md

 # 18IHIW.T1D
-Materials for The HLA-Associated Type-1-Diabetes in World Populations Data Analysis Session
+Materials for The HLA-Associated Type-1-Diabetes in World Populations Data Analysis Session at the 18th International HLA & Immunogenetics Workshop

 This repository contains materials for the LA-Associated Type-1-Diabetes in World Populations session at the 2022 IHIW Meeting.